Customizing Cordova Plugin

 testBridge.callFunction('testFunction', JSON.stringify({'param1' : 1, 'param2':'test'}))

-2. Add javascript interface to your project:
+2. Add a javascript interface to your project:

 pushNotification.addJavaScriptInterface('testBridge');